Disc-epics/HOPE/README.md

 First install python 3.4+.
 On windows, go to the [python download page](https://www.python.org/downloads/) and install it.
 Make sure to check the option to add it to the system path (unless you know what you're doing).

-On linux or mac, use your system package manager or [brew](brew.sh) respectively.
+On Linux or mac, use your system package manager or [brew](brew.sh) respectively.

 Then, install the dependencies for the server.
 If you have other python projects on that machine, use a [virtualenv](https://docs.python.org/3/library/venv.html).
 Otherwise, don't worry about it.